istio/old_mixer_repo/doc/dev/adapters.md

 the particular handler.

-*NOTE*: In the `Build` method, adapters must do all the bootstrapping work (example establishing connection with backend system, initializing cache and more) that they need to start receiving data during request time.
+*NOTE*: In the `Build` method, adapters must do all the bootstrapping work (example establishing connection with backend system, initializing cache and more) that they need to start receiving data at request time.

 **Closing `handler`**

-When a handler is no longer useful, Mixer calls it close method.
+When a handler is no longer useful, Mixer calls it `Close` method.
 In the `Close` method an adapter is expected to release all the allocated resources and close all remote connections to the backends if it has any.

 ### Request-time

-During this time Mixer dispatches the `instance` objects to the adapter based on the routing rules that operator has configured.
-Mixer does this by invoking the Handle.* functions on the `handler` object.
+During this time Mixer dispatches the `instance` objects to the adapter based on the routing rules configured by the operator.
+Mixer does this by invoking the Handle* functions on the `handler` object.

-Given the above example operator's config (instance, action, handler configuration) and ['metric' Template](#heading=h.ee6dn8otn4o0), the following examples shows the request-time `Instance` objects created for a given input attribute bag:
+Given the above example operator's config (instance, action, handler configuration) and ['metric'](#report-variety-template) template, the following examples shows the request-time `Instance` objects created for a given input set of attributes:

 ![example attr to instance mapping](./img/example%20attr%20to%20instance.svg)

 # Example

 The following sample adapters just illustrate the basic skeleton of the adapter code and do not provide any functionality.
 They always return success.
-For examples of real world Adapters, see [implementation of built-in Adapters within Mixer framework](https://github.com/istio/mixer/tree/master/adapter).
+For examples of real world Adapters, see [implementation of built-in adapters within Mixer framework](https://github.com/istio/mixer/tree/master/adapter).

-* Sample no-op adapter that supports the above sample 'metric' Template
+* Sample no-op adapter that supports the above sample 'metric' template

 ```
 type (